 This carried on for a few years and I learned to live with it.
 I didn’t like it but it only happened for a few days every couple of months.
 However, shortly after being diagnosed with depression, it really kicked up.
 Whereas before I would have a few months of peace, I was having these thoughts every night.
 And it wasn’t just when I went to bed, it could come on at any time.
 Watching tv with my husband, having a bath or shower, reading a book, doing the washing up, driving, cooking dinner.
 Anywhere where my mind had a chance to wander, it would.

 I started drinking every night to block it out.
 Not getting drunk, but just tipsy enough to chill me out.
 And it worked for a while, but I found that I needed to drink more to have the same effect and the thoughts were attacking me earlier in the evening.
-When I would feel these thoughts coming in I would start talking loudly, signing, dancing, move quickly from one room to the other, just anything to distract me.
+When I would feel these thoughts coming in I would start talking loudly, singing, dancing, move quickly from one room to the other, just anything to distract me.
 I would cry on the way home from work, dreading going home because that’s where these thoughts would take over.
-I would wake up in the morning and hope that I would have a depression day rather than an anxiety day because I just couldn’t handle another night of contstantly fighting against my own mind.
+I would wake up in the morning and hope that I would have a depression day rather than an anxiety day because I just couldn’t handle another night of constantly fighting against my own mind.
 Living life like this was exhausting.

 Eventually, drinking was no longer working and obviously my husband had noticed that something was wrong.
 I had never told anyone about my fear before but I finally opened up to my husband.
 Trying to articulate what was going on in my head was difficult, especially as I’d spent so long trying to block it out.

 Facing up to my problem